pyarmak/entrada-1x-docs/user/docs/exams/imports.md

-You can also indicate the following information for any question, although it is optional: description (this is short description or title of the question) rationale correct_text (this can be used for short answer or essay questions) code
+You can also indicate the following information for any question, although it is optional: description (this is short description or title of the question)
+* rationale
+* correct_text (this can be used for short answer or essay questions)
+* code
+* locked response(s) - this allows you to lock a response option on a question if you intend to randomize question response options when you post the exam

+Example:
+Which are vowels?
+a. a
+b. e
+c. i
+d.
+All of the above
+answer: d
+type: mc_v
+folder: /some/folder
+locked: d

+* curriculum tags - this allows you to import curriculum tags with your questions.
+To use this feature you need to know the curriculum tag id.
+These can be found in Admin>Manage Curriculum.
+When you open a curriculum tag set, toggle to the table view of curriculum tags (use icons beside 'Add Tag'), and if ID is not a visible field, add a column by clicking the columns selector (under the Import from CSV button) and adding the ID column.
+To the question text add a line formatted like this:
+curriculum_tags: 1024, 1025

 #Additional formatting information about importing questions from a text document
 Each question shows the minimal amount of information required.
 It is recommended that you also provide description, rationale, etc.